arunvickram/aruns-raku-tutorial/src/content/docs/oop/oop.md

 #### Private fields

-To make a field *private*, meaning that it is only accessible within instance methods, simply do the following:
+To keep a field *private* and inaccessible from outside the class, meaning that it is only accessible within instance methods, simply do the following:

 ```raku
 class PrivateAccount {